Josip Juraj Strossmayer: Early life and Church career

 Strossmayer was born in Osijek in the Kingdom of Slavonia, then part of the Austrian Empire, to a Croatian family.
 His great-grandfather was an ethnic German immigrant from Styria who had married a Croatian woman.
 Strossmayer finished school at a Jesuit Humanitas schola gymnasium in Osijek, and then graduated theology at the Catholic seminary in Đakovo.
 He earned a PhD in philosophy at a high seminary in Budapest, at the age of 20.

 Ordained in 1838, he worked as a vicar in Petrovaradin, before moving to Vienna in 1840 to the Augustineum and the University of Vienna, where he received another doctorate in philosophy and Canon law in 1842.
 In 1847, he was made the Habsburg palace chaplain (a position he would hold until 1859), and named one of the rectors of the Augustineum.
 On 18 November 1849, he was appointed Bishop of Đakovo, and was consecrated on 8 September 1850.
 At the same time, he was Apostolic Administrator of Belgrade and Smederevo in Serbia.
 In 1898, the pope conferred the pallium on him.
 He was a supporter of repairing the Schism between the Roman Catholic and Russian Orthodox churches, and worked with the Russian ecumenist Vladimir Solovyov to advocate for a reunion.

 First Vatican Council

 At the First Vatican Council (1869–1870), Strossmayer was one of the most notable opponents of papal infallibility, and distinguished himself as a speaker.
 Pope Pius IX praised Strossmayer's "remarkably good Latin."
 A speech in which Strossmayer defended Protestantism made a great sensation.
-Another speech, allegedly delivered on 2 June 1870 was attributed to him.
-It was a forged by a former Augustinian, Mexican named José Agustín de Escudero.
-It was full of heresies and denied not only papal infallibility, but also the papal primacy.
+Another speech, allegedly delivered on 2 June 1870, was also attributed to him, but was actually forged by a former Augustinian, a Mexican named José Agustín de Escudero.
+It was full of heresies, and denied not only papal infallibility, but also papal primacy.

 On 26 December 1872, Strossmayer published the decrees of the council in his official paper.
 He later proclaimed his submission to the pope, as in his pastoral letter of 28 February 1881 on Sts.
 Cyril and Methodius, expressing his devotion to the papal see at times in extravagant language.